Estimated reading time: 5 minutes

-This process should be structured enough that those receiving the communication can reasonably predict how and when information will be received.
+This process should be structured enough that those receiving the communication can reasonably predict how and when the information will be received.

 Regardless of how he/she receives the assignment, there should be a defined communication process for receiving the information.

-Things like adding space to the facilities, creating new staff positions or a new program that is being developed – are all things members are interested in.
+Things like adding space to the facilities, creating new staff positions, or a new program that is being developed – are all things members are interested in.